-Until recently, the X-Men and Deadpool could only be adapted for film and TV by Fox.
-Fox is now majority owned by Disney, which owns Marvel, so this will change in the future.
+Until recently, the X-Men and SD could only be adapted for film and TV by Fox.
+Fox is now majority-owned by Disney, which owns Marvel, so this will change in the future.

 (Confused yet?
 No wonder modern comic book fans prefer the live adaptation over the comics.)